Units responding for fire in Salem Lakes

-At about 4:41 p.m., Salem Lakes Fire/Rescue units are responding to a report of a fire in the 10500 block of 304th Avenue (Highway W, Fox River Road) in Salem Lakes.
+At about 5:50 p.m., Salem Lakes Fire/Rescue units are responding to a report of fire in the 10500 block of 304th Avenue in Salem Lakes.

 Western Kenosha County's news source

-At about 4:41 p.m., Salem Lakes Fire/Rescue units are responding to a report of a fire in the 10500 block of 304th Avenue (Highway W, Fox River Road) in Salem Lakes.
+At about 5:50 p.m., Salem Lakes Fire/Rescue units are responding to a report of fire in the 10500 block of 304th Avenue in Salem Lakes.

 Posted in: Uncategorized.